-If none of the 5,000 new Oreo flavors are exactly your speed, you can now build your own Oreos to celebrate your next special occasion.
+By Dan Duke - If none of the 5,000 new Oreo flavors are exactly your speed, you can build your own Oreos to celebrate your next special occasion.
 Don’t like running?
 Take a quick quiz to discover the perfect fitness routine for you.
-And if your daughter’s been dying for an American Girl doll, why not make the price worth it and design a one-of-a-kind doll that looks just like her?
-Hyper-personalization has been the name of the game for a while for larger, household brands.
+And if your daughter’s been dying for an American Girl doll, why not get your money's worth and design a one-of-a-kind doll that looks just like her?
+Hyper-personalization is the name of the game, especially for large household brands.

-Now, that trend is gaining momentum as more sophisticated algorithms, ready-made platforms, and less expensive technology make it possible for start-ups and boutique brands to get in on the action, too.
+The trend is gaining momentum as more sophisticated algorithms, ready-made platforms, and AI technology make it possible for start-ups and boutique brands to get in on the action, too.

-Fifty years ago, the entire purpose of branding was to ensure the customer could recognize your company.
-While having a recognizable brand will always be important, now it’s just as important to show your customers that you recognize them.
+Fifty years ago, a content strategist would likely tell you the entire purpose of branding was to ensure the customer could recognize your company.
+That still matters, but now it’s just as important to show your customers that you recognize them.
 That’s where hyper-personalization comes in.

 What is hyper-personalization?

-Hyper-personalization, also known as AI, uses AI and real-time data to improve the customer experience.
-Businesses use this marketing strategy to deliver curated content, customized products, tailor-made product recommendations and services.
-They also use it for targeted customer support through an AI chatbot.
+Hyper-personalization is the practice of tailoring marketing messages, products, services, and experiences to individual consumers based on their preferences, behaviors, and demographics.
+It goes beyond traditional personalization by leveraging real-time advanced data analytics and artificial intelligence (AI) algorithms to create customized and relevant interactions with customers.
+Businesses use this marketing strategy to deliver curated content, customized products, and tailor-made product recommendations and services.
+They also can use it for targeted customer support through an AI chatbot.
 Think high-touch high tech.

 Clearly, there’s still a gap between the expectations of the target audience and business marketing strategy — and in that gap there’s a lot of opportunity.